St Pancras, London

-St Pancras (/ˈpæŋkrəs/) is a district in north London.
+St Pancras (/ˈpæŋkrəs/) is a district in North London.
 It was originally a medieval ancient parish and subsequently became a metropolitan borough.
-The metropolitan borough then merged with neighbouring boroughs and the area it covered now forms around half of the modern London Borough of Camden.
-The area of the parish and borough includes the sub-districts of Camden Town, Kentish Town, Gospel Oak, Somers Town, King's Cross, Chalk Farm, Dartmouth Park, the core area of Fitzrovia and a part of Highgate.
+The metropolitan borough then merged with neighbouring boroughs and the area now forms around half of the modern London Borough of Camden.

+The area of the parish and borough extends nearly four miles in a north-south axis, between Islington in the east and Marylebone and Hampstead in the west.
+It takes in the sub-districts of Camden Town, Kentish Town, Gospel Oak, Somers Town, King's Cross, Chalk Farm, Dartmouth Park, the core area of Fitzrovia and a part of Highgate.

 History

 St Pancras Old Church

 St Pancras Old Church lies on Pancras Road, Somers Town, behind St Pancras railway station.
 Until the 19th century it stood on a knoll on the eastern bank of the now buried River Fleet.

 The church, dedicated to the Roman martyr Saint Pancras, gave its name to the St Pancras district, which originated as the parish served by the church.
 The church is reputed to be one of the oldest sites of Christian worship in England; however, as is so often with old church sites, it is hard to find documentary or archaeological evidence for its initial foundation.

 One tradition asserts that the church was established in AD 314 in the late Roman period.
 There is little to support that view, but it is notable that to the south of the church was a site called The Brill, believed at the time to have been a Roman Camp.
 The Brill was destroyed during the urbanisation of the area, without any archaeological excavation to assess its age and purpose.
 The church is certainly very old; it was mentioned in the Domesday Book of 1086, and there is evidence to suggest it predated Domesday by several centuries.

 A chapel of ease was subsequently established at Kentish Town to supplement the main parish church, which was replaced by a new building in 1822, St Pancras New Church on the south side of Euston Road.
 The then-dilapidated Old Church continued in use but was reduced to the status of a chapel of ease.
 Most of the fabric of the Old Church building dates from a subsequent Victorian restoration.